DG1001/cryptpad/README.md

     pip install -r requirements.txt
     ```

+4.  **Environment Variables:**
+    -   `ADMIN_PASSWORD`: Set this environment variable to your desired admin password.
+If not set, a random password will be generated and logged to the console on startup.
+        ```bash
+        export ADMIN_PASSWORD='your_secure_password_here'
+        ```
+    -   `FLASK_SECRET_KEY` (Optional): Set this for Flask session management.
+If not set, a random one will be generated.

-4.  **Create necessary directories:**
+5.  **Create necessary directories:**
-    The application will automatically create a `data/` directory on first run if it doesn't exist.
-This directory is used to store the content of the pages.
+    The application will automatically create `data/` and `backup/` directories on first run if they don't exist.
+    - `data/`: Stores the live content of the pages.
+    - `backup/`: Stores timestamped backups of pages.
     The `static/` and `templates/` directories should exist as part of the project structure.

 ### Running the Application